 Let's start with clearly defining the difference between a production home builder and a custom home builder.

 A production builder builds a community of homes from their own selection of floor plans, They usually offer a few limited options to personalize your home.

-Another main difference in the two is your involvement in the construction and design process.
-Usually production homes have a limited selection in colors and finishes to pick from.
-You select your house plan from their 3-5 plans with a handful of modifications to customize the home to meet your families needs.
+Another main difference between the two is your involvement in the construction and design process.
+Usually, production homes have a limited selection of colors and finish to pick from.
+You select your house plan from their 3-5 plans with a handful of modifications to customize the home to meet your family's needs.
 These homes are in developed, or developing neighborhoods where you select your lot.
-The cost of the lot are rolled into your purchase of the home.
+The cost of the lot is rolled into your purchase of the home.

-Custom homes require a much more involved process from the you as the home owners.
+Custom homes require a much more involved process from you as the homeowners.
 You have the freedom to work with an Architect to design your floor plan from scratch.
 Or some builders have a library of floor plans used in the past to provide inspiration and a starting point.
-Picking everything in your home from finish material and color is up to the owner, and there are not limits to the options.
+Picking everything in your home from finish material and color is up to the owner, and there are no limits to the options.
 Most owners have land purchased for their future homes, but some builders have land available to build on.

 Here is a quick synopsis of what to expect with each:

 Have a selection of house plans to choose from

 Customization based on the selection of styles and colors based on a set menu in different product categories.